Elite Athletes and Strange Tales are Buried in the 1934 Garbaty Moderne Schonheitsgalerie (Modern Beauty) Set

 Among them are Hall of Famers, tennis players, track and field stars, and more.
 Many medaled in the Olympics.

 Several Hall of Fame athletes could be considered the key ones.
 At the top of the list are tennis Hall of Famers Helen Wills Moody and Peggy Scriven.
 Champion ice skater Sonja Heine is also there as is diving champion Dorothy Poynton and legendary swimmer Georgia Coleman.
 To different collectors, each of these cards could be viewed as the top sports card.
+Another popular card is one or tennis great Cilly Aussem.
+Aussem won a Wimbledon title and while she is not in the Tennis Hall of Fame, she is in a German Hall of Fame.

 Many of the athletes are less known but just as successful.
 For example, the set includes a card of renowned skier Christl Cranz.
 Cranz dominated her competition like few others and won an astounding 12 world championships in only six years.
 In the 1930s, she was arguably the most famous athlete in the sport and she was later named to the Hall of Fame of International Women’s Sports in New York.